tr4c3datr4il/voldocker/README.md

 docker build --build-arg DISTRO=<distro_version> --build-arg KERNEL=<kernel_version> -t voldocker .
 ```

-+ Second, run the docker images and get the profile from it:
++ Second, run the docker image and get the profile from it:

 ```
 docker run -it voldocker /bin/bash &